William Ernest Henley: Legacy

-The Henley School was established in the 1960’s in Jamaica Estates, New York as a private preparatory school named for poet Henley.
+The Henley School was established in the 1960s in Jamaica Estates, New York City, as a private preparatory school named for poet Henley.
 It closed in 1972 due to financial difficulties.
-Notable attendees were philanthropist and police and transportation advocate, David S. Mack and government and political leader, Bruce Blakeman.
-Former professional basketball player William McKeever coached their Varsity Basketball team considered a private school powerhouse in New York City.
+Notable attendees were philanthropist and police and transportation advocate David S. Mack and government and political leader Bruce Blakeman.
+Former professional basketball player William McKeever coached their varsity basketball team, considered a private school powerhouse in New York City.

-Invictus Triangle on Henley Street in Jamaica Estates also honors this poet.
+Invictus Triangle on Henley Street in New York also honours Henley.

 In art and popular culture

-George Butterworth set four of Henley's poems to music in his 1912 song cycle Love Blows As the Wind Blows.
-There are many other musical settings, including songs by Maurice Blower, Harry Burleigh, Rebecca Clarke, Frederick Delius, Cecil Forsyth, Ivor Gurney, Fritz Hart, Roger Quilter, Ernest Walker and Charles Willeby.
+George Butterworth set four of Henley's poems to music in his 1912 song cycle Love Blows as the Wind Blows.
+His poems' many other musical settings include songs by Maurice Blower, Harry Burleigh, Rebecca Clarke, Frederick Delius, Cecil Forsyth, Ivor Gurney, Fritz Hart, Roger Quilter, Ernest Walker, and Charles Willeby.